yhlim19/minimalistic-website/README.md

 # My Website Preview
 ![](https://github.com/yhlim19/minimalistic-website/blob/main/website-yhlim-gif.gif)

-* Please preview the website through the gif above for demo purpose as the website is offline due to cost constraint.
+* Please preview the website through the GIF above for demo purpose as the website is offline due to cost constraint.